flygarn12/dnsmasq-mod/README.md

-# dnsmasq-mod
+# openwrt-packages
-dnsmasq from OpenWrt but modified.
+My own openwrt packages more or less modified.